-Figure 15.
+Figure 16.
 Expectation values from our Bayesian pipeline (top), versus SEGUE DR9 (bottom left) and the high-resolution reference sample from Heiter et al. (in prep., bottom right).
 Metallicities from each derivation are coded in colours, which are also used for the 10 Gyr (dashed) and 13 Gyr (solid) isochrones for metallicity [M/H] = -2, -1, 0.
-Note the disappearance of stars in unphysical positions (right of the turn-off) in the Bayesian method, which are present both in the low and the high resolution reference samples.
-NLTE model atmospheres, whereas LTE models are standard for FGK stars.
+Note the disappearance of stars in unphysical positions (right of the turn-off, we mark with grey circles three stars in each the DR9 and high resolution reference samples that are several σ in the forbidden region) in the Bayesian method, which are present both in the low and the high resolution reference samples.